cognoria/Stomps/README.md

 ## Installation

-1. ~~Purchase the software to receive your unique installation script~~
-2. Set up a Virtual Private Server (VPS)
+1. Set up a Virtual Private Server (VPS)
-3. Configure your domain/subdomain DNS settings
+2. Configure your domain/subdomain DNS settings
-4. Run the provided installation command on your server
+3. Run the provided installation command on your server
-5. Access the admin panel and configure API keys
+4. Access the admin panel and configure API keys
-6. Import your knowledge base data
+5. Import your knowledge base data
-7. Customize chat interface settings
+6. Customize chat interface settings
-8. Embed the chatbot on your website(s)
+7. Embed the chatbot on your website(s)

 ## Costs

-- ~~One-time software purchase: $199~~
-- Additional costs (not included):
+- Cost associated with using StompsAI:
   - OpenAI API usage
   - Pinecone API usage
   - VPS hosting fees